mmurdoch/arduinounit/guidebook.md

 }

 ```

 Be careful!
 MockStream uses dynamic memory to hold the input and output (they have the features of `Print` and `String` if you want to look them up).
 Your device probably has very little memory, so:

 * Don't create a lot of input or output in your test(s).
+Each test should create and check
+  relatively small (compared to the amount of free static RAM you have) amounts of data.
 * Declare MockStreams inside tests/functions (not globals) so they can clean themselves up.

 ### Step 5: Time